paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

 ## About

 This action will perform kubernetes cluster deployment in AWS using Terraform using secrets in Hashicorp Vault.
 Supports cloning of the terraform modules in the remote repositories.
 It also decorates the PR with the outcome of terraform init and plan commands.
 Terraform changes are applied based on the comment on the issue created for approval during the workflow execution.
+GitHub App is used to generate the token using which the issue is created for approval.

 ## Limitation
 This action works only on a Pull Request.